Upcoming Classes

 This residential intensive promises deeper connections with fellow writers working at the intersection of research, reporting and imagination—and editors who help those projects find an audience.

-Your days and nights at the residency will include: Four, two-hour generative workshops geared toward revision and generating new work; Daily craft talks and presentations that shed light on new ways of approaching research, reporting, storytelling, ethics and language; A manuscript consultation (up to 3,000 words) with a leading writer or editor; Panels with writers and editors to demystify the publication and editorial processes, understand how to plan and fund our research, and build stamina for a long-haul creative endeavor; Conversations with writers, filmmakers and visual artists on their work, how it was made, and its reverberations in the world; Ample time for writing, reading, reflecting and connecting with faculty and your fellow participants
+Your days and nights at the residency will include: Four, two-hour generative workshops geared toward revision and generating new work; Daily craft talks and presentations that shed light on new ways of approaching research, reporting, storytelling, ethics and language; A manuscript consultation (up to 3,000 words) ; Panels with writers and editors to demystify the publication and editorial processes, understand how to plan and fund our research, and build stamina for a long-haul creative endeavor; Conversations with writers, filmmakers and visual artists on their work, how it was made, and its reverberations in the world; Ample time for writing, reading, reflecting and connecting with faculty and your fellow participants

 Why Storyboard?